 Student Media Advising

-At the University of Illinois Urbana-Champaign, I’ve created the “Illinois Student Newsroom at Illinois Public Media,” a student-focused training and production space within a professional NPR-affiliate newsroom.
+At the University of Illinois Urbana-Champaign, I created the “Illinois Student Newsroom at Illinois Public Media,” a student-focused training and production space within a professional NPR-affiliate newsroom.

-Here I teach, train and place students in the profession of audio journalism.
 In a new student newsroom adjacent to IPM offices, students collaborate daily with professional audio journalists.
 The students report, write, interview, anchor and produce everything from breaking news to full podcasts and multimedia packages.
 They sit in on meetings and help make news-content decisions.
-In just two years, they have become an integral part of a professional radio newsroom and the news-radio voice of eastern Illinois.
+In just three years, they have become an integral part of a professional radio newsroom and the news-radio voice of eastern Illinois.

-Several of those student stories won regional or national awards.
-Three placed in the top 20 of the national Hearst audio journalism competition, and one student traveled to nationals and captured second place in Hearst’s 2022 Audio Championships, earning a combined $15,000 for her and my journalism department.
-We continued the successes in 2023, with two more medallions, placing our program in the top 20 in each of the three years of our existence.
+In this environment, students produced hundreds of audio-first multimedia stories.
+Several won regional or national awards.
+Our student stories have appeared in the top 20 of the national Hearst audio journalism competition in all three years of our existence, and one student traveled to nationals and captured second place in Hearst’s On-site Audio Championships, earning a combined $15,000 for her and my journalism department.

 I supported UVMtv leaders in their efforts to create a student-led newsroom.
 Here I coach UVMtv president Callie Bowen during green screen training in the student TV studios.